VNG-Realisatie/nlx/helm/README.md

 ### Domains

 The NLX demo simulation (used in environments `test`, `acc` and `demo`) is based on fictional communications between Haarlem, RDW and BRP.
-Ofcourse, this is just an example and the organizations themselves are not involved, so we have dedicated three domains to this simulation.
+This is just an example and the organizations themselves are not involved, so we have dedicated three domains to this simulation.

 - `voorbeeld-haarlem.nl`
 - `voorbeeld-rdw.nl`